5 Steps to “Just Start” Decluttering Your Home

 5. JUST START

 One of the hardest things to do when things feel overwhelming is to ‘just start’.
 I remind my clients of the old proverb “How do you eat an elephant?
 One bite at a time”.
 Break the task into small parts.
 What is the first thing that needs to be done?

 Can you find 1% of your day to declutter?

 1% of your day is 14.4 minutes.
 If you commit to decluttering for 15 minutes a day for a week, after seven days you will have spent 1 hour and 45 minutes decluttering.
 If you do it for a month, you will have spent 7.5 hours decluttering (a whole workday)!

 If you do it for a whole year you will have spent 12 workdays (7.5 hours each) decluttering!

 A year from now, you will wish you had ‘just started’ today!

 Are you looking for more personalised organising support?

-If you would like extra support to organise your home, calendar and mind, join me in the Clear Clutter Find Time course, join the waitlist here NOW so you can be the first to find out when the course starts in June 2022.
+If you would like extra support to organise your home, calendar and mind, join me in the next Clear Clutter Find Time course.

 If you would like personalised 1:1 support NOW, reach out to me via email or book a complimentary call to see if my 1:1 three monthly coaching series is right for you.
 Learn more about 1:1 coaching support here.